paradoxical95/ObsidianNotes/Linux Basics for Hackers - Notes.md

 	$ ifconfig eth0 down > ifconfig eth0 hw ether 00:11:22:33:44:55 > ifconfig eth0 up

 Assigning new IP via DHCP Server :
-	Server runs of 'dhcpd' - the daemon.
-Requested via 'dhclient'.
+	Server runs of '*dhcpd*' - the daemon.
+Requested via '*dhclient*'.
 Requires a DHCP assigned IP addr.
 (Note : 'dhclient' is for Debian, different for all other distros.)
 	$ dhclient eth0
 		->DHCPDISCOVER req is sent by this command and then receives an offer from the DHCP i.e DHCPOFFER.
 Now, ifconfig will show a difft IP addr as given by the DHCP Server.